koenrane/KR-new-site/content/physiology.md

 ---
 In physics, there are simple laws and complex consequences.
 In math, a good formalism (like a "graph") may well appear wherever you concentrate your attention.
 In economics, incentive structures fractally explain behavior at a range of scales, from intrapersonal to international.

-Anatomy seemed like a grab-bag of random processes which no one really understands.
+Physiology seemed like a grab-bag of random processes which no one really understands.
 If you understand a physiological process - congratulations, that idea probably doesn't transfer much to other domains.
 You just know how humans - and maybe closely related animals - do the thing.
 At least, that's how I felt.
 (These sentiments tend to feel sillier when spelled out.)

 I haven't totally changed my mind.
 But I _do_ know that I love understanding my own body better.